 Floriculture crops, in contrast to nursery crops, are usually herbaceous.

-Landscape horticulture is the practice of designing outdoor spaces, landmarks, and structures with the intention of achieving environmental, social-behavioural, or aesthetic objectives.
+Landscape horticulture is the practice of designing outdoor spaces, landmarks, and structures with the intention of achieving environmental, social-behavioral, or aesthetic objectives.

 It includes the systematic design and general engineering of various structures for building and human use, as well as the investigation of current social, ecological, and soil conditions and processes in the landscape, as well as the design of other measures that will achieve the desired results.